When is the Star Wars Obi-Wan Kenobi series released on Disney+?

 Hello there!

-It’s been clear for a while now that for the time being the main focus for future Star Wars stories is on the small screen, and perhaps the most hotly anticipated project of all is the upcoming Obi-Wan Kenobi series.
+Not too much is known about the series so far, but recent information suggests that the series could be a standalone miniseries rather than a continuing one, with Ewan McGregor claiming that it would be a one-and-done in a new interview with Entertainment Tonight.

-The beloved character is returning for a new show on Disney+ and, with Ewan McGregor reprising the role he first took on in the prequel series, it’s safe to say it’s looking like an exciting project.
+The star also revealed filming could be getting underway in the not too distant future, announcing it was currently scheduled to begin in the spring of next year.

-McGregor certainly thinks so, with the Scottish actor recently telling The Wrap, “I think it’s probably true to say that I’m more excited about playing Obi-Wan again now than I was even the first time, ’cause you live and learn.
+The Scottish actor had previously told The Wrap how excited he was to get the chance to reprise the iconic role, saying “I think it’s probably true to say that I’m more excited about playing Obi-Wan again now than I was even the first time, ’cause you live and learn.

 “The more I realise what I’m part of, in a way, I think in the time when you’re young, you treat it like, ‘It’s just another movie like all the other ones I’m making.’
 But now, looking back on it, you can see you’re involved in something quite huge in the Star Wars, I don’t like the word franchise, but this sort of fable or legend, or whatever you might call it.”